-When you hear about making your own cheese, do you picture a dairy farm stocked with special equipment and ingredients?
-Believe it or not, you can make homemade cheese with just three ingredients and a few specific supplies you can easily find.
-This very simple version of homemade goat cheese using lemon juice and goat's milk is the perfect recipe to try, especially if you are new to cheese making.
-You will not only impress your family and friends but also create something you can really be proud of!
+When you hear about homemade cheese, do you picture a dairy farm stocked with special equipment and ingredients?
+Believe it or not, a delicious cheese can come out of your kitchen with just three ingredients and a few easy-to-find supplies.
+This simple version of homemade goat cheese using lemon juice and goat's milk is the perfect recipe to try, especially if you are new to cheese making.
+You will not only impress your family and friends, but also create something you can really be proud of

 How can cheese be made with just these simple ingredients, you wonder?
-The acidity of the lemon juice thickens the goat milk and makes soft curds form.
-Once the liquid (whey) is drained away from the curds, you have a basic but tasty version of homemade goat cheese.
+The acidity of the lemon juice thickens the goat milk and forms soft curds.
+Once the liquid (whey) is drained away from the curds, you have a basic, but tasty version of homemade goat cheese.

-Before you begin, it's important to gather the tools you'll need like a nonreactive pot—stainless or ceramic is good, but don't use aluminum or metal will leach into the milk.
-Make sure your stirring utensil also is nonreactive, like wood or stainless.
+Before you begin, it's important to gather the tools you'll need, like a nonreactive pot—stainless or ceramic is good, but don't use aluminum or metal will leach into the milk.
+Make sure your stirring utensil also is nonreactive, like wood or stainless steel.
 You will also need a few pieces of cheesecloth.